true-async/php-true-async-rfc/basic.md

     }
 ```

-The `Scope::awaitAllIgnoringErrors` method allows waiting for the complete termination of a `Scope`,
+The `Scope::awaitIgnoringErrors` method allows waiting for the complete termination of a `Scope`,
 ignoring exceptions.
 If an `$errorHandler` is defined, it can additionally output error information.

 Please see also the [Scope::setExceptionHandler method](#error-handling).